huggingface/blog/video-encoding.md

 1. Keyframes are determined based on user's specifications and scenes changes.
 2. Those keyframes are compressed spatially.
 3. The frames in-between are then compressed temporally as "differences" (also called P-frames or B-frames, more on these in the article linked above).
-4. These differences themselvses are then compressed spatially.
+4. These differences themselves are then compressed spatially.
 5. This compressed data from I-frames, P-frames and B-frames is encoded into a bitstream.
 6. That video bitstream is then packaged into a container format (MP4, MKV, AVI...) along with potentially other bitstreams (audio, subtitles) and metadata.
 7. At this point, additional processing may be applied to reduce any visual distortions caused by compression and to ensure the overall video quality meets desired standards.